nicolac1999/Protein-protein-interaction-GNNs/README.md

 For GAE and VGAE both a simple inner product decoder than a more complex linear decoder is implemented.

-"runs" folders contain tensorboard files for comparing losses, average precisions and AUC of each GNN architecture.\\
+"runs" folders contain tensorboard files for comparing losses, average precisions and AUC of each GNN architecture.

+&nbsp;
+&nbsp;